harvard-lts/dais-dlq-handler-service/README.md

 HDHS is intended to be executed in a Docker container, so it has its own Docker Image, which is defined within this repository in a Dockerfile.

-To run an HDHS development container on the local machine, there are two supported options: do it using docker-compose-dev.yml file available in the repository, or using Docker commands.
+To run an DDHS development container on the local machine, there are two supported options: do it using docker-compose-dev.yml file available in the repository, or using Docker commands.

 By using docker-compose-dev.yml, docker-compose will also bring up two ActiveMQ development containers.
 If you want to use remote MQ instances, all you have to do is to update the corresponding MQ environment variables in the .env file to access the desired MQ instances.